 Many people are familiar with the minty taste of peppermint.
 The flavor is especially popular in holiday treats, toothpaste, and after dinner mints.
 However, there’s more to the peppermint plant than just fresh breath and candy canes.
 In fact, peppermint’s cosmetic, digestive, and antibacterial benefits are only beginning to be explored.

 Peppermint (mentha pepperita) is actually a hybrid plant.
 It’s the result of a cross between watermint and spearmint that can occur naturally.
 Peppermint can grow nearly anywhere, but it’s especially prevalent in Europe and North America.
 Peppermint was used in folk medicine as a pain reliever.
 Its value as a gastric stimulant and antibacterial agent are being revisited by modern medicine.

 Here are just some of the benefits and uses of this amazing plant.

 It Helps with Nausea and Digestive Issues

 Peppermint can help improve digestion problems, especially irritable bowel syndrome (IBS).
 IBS is a condition that involves irregular bowel movement, bloating, and stomach discomfort.
-Recent studies show that people with IBS may find relief through peppermint oil supplements.
+Recent show that people with IBS may find relief through peppermint oil supplements.